ChadOdin/ChadOdin/README.md

 ## Introduction

-The PowerPython Toolkit is a comprehensive set of Python scripts offering solutions for tasks associated with on-premises servers, cloud environments, Python learning, and penetration testing.
+The PowerPython Toolkit is a set of Python and Powershell scripts offering solutions for tasks associated with on-premises servers, cloud environments, Network scanning, DNS Resolution, Python learning, and Penetration testing.

 ## Features